The third reign of life – clean energy from another realm

 Besides, the one big area of energy consumption that is still firmly in petroleum’s firm grip is mobility.
 Pure e-mobility exists but it’s not even the icing on the Mount Everest snowcap.

-Methane would of course be THE solution as it’s combustion is very clean and it could be very cheap as well.
-Plus it can be stored either under pressure as CNG or liquefied as LNG so that a vehicle would be able to function the way they did for a century – by burning stuff in order to create motion.
+Methane would of course be THE solution as its combustion is very clean and it could be very cheap as well.
+Plus it can be stored either under pressure as CNG or liquefied as LNG so that a vehicle would be able to function the way it did for a century – by burning stuff to create motion.

 If the intermittent power produced by wind or solar would instead be used to produce hydrogen through electrolysis, it would create the feed necessary for the methanophile Archaea to do their job.
 Just add some cheap source of CO2 and the circle is squared.